Treaty of Aranjuez (1779): Background

 When the American Revolutionary War began in 1776, the British blockade of New England meant Spanish ports such as New Orleans and Havana became a vital supply route for the colonists.
 This support was provided unofficially since Spain's Chief Minister, Count Floridablanca, hoped diplomacy would persuade Britain to return Menorca, Gibraltar and the Floridas and remove illegal settlements in Central America.
 Peace with Britain was viewed as essential for his domestic reforms, while Spanish colonies in the Americas or New Spain were vulnerable to British naval power.
 This concern was heightened by border disputes with Britain's ally Portugal over the Rio de la Plata basin.

 The two countries fought several minor wars over this issue but unlike previous conflicts, commitments elsewhere meant Britain was unable to help Portugal, which remained neutral during the American Revolutionary War as a result.
 The Spanish–Portuguese War (1776–77) was settled by the October 1777 First Treaty of San Ildefonso; in the Treaty of El Pardo (1778) Portugal agreed not to allow its ports in the Americas to be used by nations hostile to Spain, a measure aimed at Britain.

 In February 1778, France and the United States signed a Treaty of Alliance, in which France recognised US independence and provided military support.
 The American War now became part of a wider, global conflict, undermining efforts to reach a diplomatic solution with Britain.
-On 12 April 1779, France and Spain signed the Treaty of Aranjuez and Spain formally declared war on Britain on 21 June.
+On 12 April 1779, France and Spain signed the Treaty of Aranjuez.
+As it was seen as a renewal of the third Pacte de Famille, this was not known as the fourth Pacte de Famille.